-- Intensive Outpatient Services (ASAM Level 2.1) shall be provided to beneficiaries (a minimum of nine hours with a maximum of 19 hours a week for adults, and a minimum of six hours with a maximum of 19 hours a week for adolescents) when determined by a Medical Director or LPHA to be medically necessary and in accordance with an individualized client plan. - Lengths of treatment can be extended when determined to be medically necessary.
-Services can be provided in-person, by telephone or by telehealth by a licensed professional or a certified counselor in any appropriate setting in the community in accordance with HIPAA and 42 CFR Part 2. - Intensive Outpatient Services consist primarily of counseling and education about addiction-related problems, with specific components including intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services. - For clients in Intensive Outpatient Services, case management shall be provided to coordinate care with ancillary service providers and facilitate transitions between levels of care.
+- The Contractor shall ensure intensive outpatient services (ASAM Level 2.1) are provided to adult beneficiaries a minimum of nine hours with a maximum of 19 hours a week, when determined by a Medical Director or LPHA to be medically necessary, and in accordance with an individualized treatment plan. - The Contractor may provide more than 19 hours per week to adults when determined by a Medical Director or LPHA to be medical necessary, and in accordance with the individualized treatment plan. - ii.
+The Contractor may extend a beneficiary's length of treatment when determined by a Medical Director or LPHA to be medically necessary, and in accordance with the individualized treatment plan. - 2.
+The Contractor shall ensure intensive outpatient services (ASAM Level 2.1) are provided to adolescent beneficiaries a minimum of six hours with a maximum of 19 hours a week, when determined by a Medical Director or LPHA to be medically necessary, and in accordance with an individualized treatment plan. - The Contractor may provide more than 19 hours per week to adolescents when determined by a Medical Director or LPHA to be medical necessary, and in accordance with the individualized treatment plan. - ii.
+The Contractor may extend a beneficiary's length of treatment when determined by a Medical Director or LPHA to be medically necessary, and in accordance with the individualized treatment plan. - 3.
+The Contractor may provide intensive outpatient services inperson or by telephone by a licensed professional or a certified counselor in any appropriate setting in the community in accordance with HIPAA and 42 CFR Part 2.

+- 4. Intensive outpatient services shall include counseling and education about addiction-related problems, with specific components including intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services. - The Contractor shall ensure case management services are provided to beneficiaries receiving intensive outpatient services to coordinate care with ancillary service providers and facilitate transitions between LOC.

-J. Residential Treatment Services
+I. Residential Treatment Services